 For certain matters (long term borrowing, establishment of new services), local governments are required to obtain elector approval (Assent Voting (Referendum)) before the bylaw(s) can be adopted and the project can proceed.
 Assent Voting may be used either because this method of assent is required under the Local Government Act or because this method is preferred by the local government.

-The Local Government Act and Community Charter give the Board of Directors an alternate option to seeking approval of the electors by Assent Voting (Referendum): the alternative approval process (AAP).
-The AAP process is a less costly and less time consuming way of asking the electorate’s permission to proceed with the adoption of, for example, a borrowing bylaw.
-If at least 10 per cent of the estimated number of electors oppose the bylaw, agreement or other matter in question, it must be taken to a formal Assent Vote (Referendum) before it can be adopted.
-For more information on the AAP process please see: Alternate Approval Process
+The Local Government Act and Community Charter gives the Board of Directors an alternate option to seeking approval of the electors by referendum: the alternative approval process (AAP).
+It is a less costly and less time consuming way of asking the electorate’s permission to proceed with the adoption of, for example, a borrowing bylaw.
+If at least 10 per cent of the estimated number of electors oppose the bylaw, agreement or other matter in question, it must be taken to a formal referendum vote before it can be adopted.